 4. Quality Assurance Tools

-QA tools, much like the term base, serve a very specific purpose of verifying translations.
+Quality assurance tools, much like a term base, serve a very specific purpose: verifying translations.

 5. Bug Tracking Platform

-This tool is a platform for testers to report bugs and errors found within translations.
+This tool is for testers to report bugs and errors found within translations.

-This also means tracking progression.
-Often this would create a backlog for the localization engineer, who makes changes to each of the errors according to the QA tester’s recommendations.
+Often this creates a backlog for the localization engineer, who makes changes to each of the errors according to the QA tester’s recommendations.
 To make sure you’re staying on top if it all, bug trackers also track progression as you cross each item off the list.